ugr-sail/sinergym/README.md

 Several usage examples can be consulted [here](https://ugr-sail.github.io/sinergym/compilation/main/pages/notebooks/basic_example.html#Basic-example).

-## Google Cloud integration

-We provide some features to execute experiments in [Google Cloud](https://cloud.google.com/).
-For more information, visit the [Google Cloud integration section](https://ugr-sail.github.io/sinergym/compilation/main/pages/gcloudAPI.html#sinergym-with-google-cloud) of the documentation.

 ## Projects using Sinergym

 The following are some of the projects using *Sinergym*: